 The amount of Total Capex for DG that is not remunerated through connection charges payable to the licensee exclusive of the incremental costs in excess of the high-cost project threshold (as set out in the licensee's connection charging methodology in place on or after 1 April 2010).

+V

+Valid Bad Debt Claim

+Has the same meaning given to the term IBDA in CRC 2B (Calculation of Allowed Pass-Through Items) of the electricity distribution licence.

-VVariant Costs
+Variant Costs

 Costs which are subject to uncertainty mechanisms.